Better Life with MgO

 The European Union regulates the operation of various industrial activities in order to implement its policy and protect the environment.
 One of the main instruments available is the so called Industrial Emissions Directive (IED, 2010/75/EU) and one of its aims is the adoption of the best available techniques (BAT) for pollution control as described in reference documents or BREFs, particular to each industrial sector.
 The Magnesia or magnesium oxide (MgO) production industrial sector (where Grecian Magnesite belongs to) is regulated by the IED and the relevant BREF is the so called Cement-Lime-Magnesia or CLM BREF.

 One of the main air pollutants related to MgO production are Sulfur Oxides (SO2 and SO3 or SOx) which are present at increased levels in the kilns flue gases due to the sulfur of raw materials and when high sulfur content fuels are used to fire these kilns.
-SOx not only have an impact on human health but they can also influence the habitat suitability for plant communities, as well as animal life.
+SOx not only has an impact on human health but can also influence the habitat suitability for plant communities, as well as animal life.
 Sulphur trioxide emissions specifically, are a precursor to acid rain.
 Of course, sulfur oxides are not particular to MgO production but constitute an environmental problem across a wide range of industrial activities involving fuel combustion.

 The most popular technique to reduce SOx emissions (FGD: Flue Gas Desulfurization), mainly in large installations, is wet scrubbing the flue gases using various alkaline SOx neutralization reagents.
 Despite its high SOx reduction efficiency, wet scrubbing is criticized for having other cross media effects with probably a total negative environmental impact.
 Consider that from an environmental standpoint, it is always preferable to implement sustainable pollution abatement technologies that reduce pollutant emissions and simultaneously exhibit low environmental side effects, i.e. taking into account the resources consumption (energy, water, raw materials etc.), the transfer of pollutants to other media and the generation of new waste.